 NFC.
 Yes, we have all heard of that term.
 A lot of people were extremely disappointed when OnePlus decided to not include it on OnePlus 2.
 Some reviewers even wrote the phone off when they found out the phone does not have NFC.
 And when Apple introduced it in its products in 2014, a big deal was made out of it.
 A lot of people keep hearing this term but have no idea what it is.
-Today, we’ll see what is NFC and we can use it in awesome ways!
+Today, we’ll see what NFC is and discover some awesome ways to use NFC.

 So, What is NFC and what does it mean to you?